jebitok-dev/1-Jebitok-techincal-writing-blog/cm9ps7pnb000m08jp1igbh9fa.md

 ---

-This article will cover the [Protocols and Servers](https://tryhackme.com/room/protocolsandservers) write-up under the Web Fundamentals on THM.
+This article will cover the [Protocols and Servers](https://tryhackme.com/room/protocolsandservers) write-up under the Jr Penetration Tester on THM.

 ## Introduction